Quote your fees?

-Only after we know all that, AND we are confident we’re a good fit to work together, should we discuss the specific fees that are required to have your support to achieve their clinical goals, based on the service(s) we will provide for them.
+Only after we know all that, AND we're confident we're a good fit to work together, should you discuss the specific fees that are required to have your support to achieve their clinical goals, based on the service(s) and experience you will provide for them.

 Of course, you may give a price range, such as "My fees range from $18 - $1800 based on what we do together..."